CAIJ-UW/ATIP-OCR/README.md

 ```

 #### Step eight: create an output subfolder
-To process our ATIP disclosure file rendering it machine readable, we are going to be first parsing the file into individual page elements, running each of these page elements through the Tesseract OCR engine, and recompiling the .txt files generated from each individual page item into a single .txt file that we can then analyze.
-Throughout these processing stages, a lot individual .png and .txt files are going to be generated, and these need to be stored somewhere.
+To process our sample ATI/FOI disclosure file rendering it machine readable, we are going to be first parsing the file into individual page elements, running each of these page elements through the Tesseract OCR engine, and recompiling the .txt files generated from each individual page item into a single .txt file that we can then clean, search, and analyze.
+Throughout these processing stages, a lot individual .png and .txt files are going to be generated, and these need to be stored somewhere (ideally not on your desktop!).

 Inside the ATIP-OCR-master folder, our working directory, create a new subfolder.
 You can call this folder whatever you like.
 If you are using one of the sample ATI disclosures in the Sample-ATI-Disclosures folder, you might name the folder after the sample record you are processing, for example "A-2017-00078".

-To check that this has worked, return to your Terminal and enter the following command (which we learned earlier):
+To verify that this has worked, return to your Terminal and enter the following command (which we learned earlier):
 ```
 ls
 ```
 You should now see the name of your new subfolder listed with the other files in your working directory.

 #### Step nine: run the script
-We are now ready to process our ATIP disclosure file using Ghostcript (to parse the file into individual page elements) and Tesseract (OCR engine).
+We are now ready to process your file using Ghostcript (to parse the file into individual page elements) and Tesseract (OCR engine)!
 This stage can take several minutes (or hours) depending on the size of the file.

 To do this, we are going to be running a simple Python script (in you working directory, this is the OCR-converter.py file).
+Same as the previous steps, we will run this script in the Terminal.
+Python is available on all MacOS computers by default, so there is no need to download anything (if you do encounter problems, however, you can download/update Python following the steps [here](https://osxdaily.com/2018/06/13/how-install-update-python-3x-mac/)).

-We will enter this script in the Terminal.
-All we need do is obtain the correct pathname for our input file (the ATIP disclosure file) and the correct pathname for our ouput file (the subfolder we created in step eight) and we are ready to go.
+To run our Python scrcipt, alll we need do is obtain the correct pathname for our input file (if you are following along with the example, one of the sample ATI/FOI disclosure files) and the correct pathname for our ouput file (the subfolder we created in step eight) and we are ready to go.

 The basic formula is:
 ```